cmdotcom-plugins/pay-ext-magento2/README.md

 ### iDEAL

-This method shows the bank issuers in the Magento checkout and redirects directly to the selected issuer.
+This payment method redirects to the ideal payment menu.

 ### Paypal